Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 8

 Oh Katie do you know I got into

-scandalous bother over that last letter
+Scandalous bother over that last letter

 I wrote to General White.
 I think

-he must have shown it to xxx
+he must have shown it to the

-General Birdwood & got a whole
+General Birdwood & ^I got a whole

 heap of nasty letters about my officers